Routine Blood Tests in Australia: What You Need to Know

 These check hormone levels that regulate your metabolism, energy levels, and weight.

-These assess your iron levels and stores, helping diagnose iron deficiency, which is a common cause of fatigue.
+These assess your iron levels and stores, helping diagnose iron deficiency — a common cause of fatigue.

 This measures vitamin D levels, which are important for bone health and immune function.